ALTER TABLE¶

 PRIMARY KEY ( column_name [, ... ] ) index_parameters

-The primary key constraint specifies that one or more columns of a table must contain unique (non-duplicate) and non-null values.
-This parameter is valid only for columns with the NOT NULL constraint.
+The primary key constraint specifies that a column or columns of a table can contain only unique (non-duplicate) and non-null values.

 Sets whether the constraint is deferrable.
 This option is unavailable to column-store tables.